Get instant quote

 What materials are available for FDM?

-A wide range of materials is available for FDM, including PLA, ABS, TPU, PETG and PEI.
+FDM supports a wide range of thermoplastics for prototyping and production, including PLA, ABS, TPU, PETG, and PEI.

 How fast is FDM?